-CPS Energy’s offices and customer service centers will be closed on Friday, May 2, 2025, in observance of the Battle of Flowers Parade.
-We will reopen on Monday, May 5, at 7:45AM.
+CPS Energy’s offices and customer service centers will be closed on Friday, July 4, 2025, in observance of Independence Day.
+We will reopen on Monday, July 7, at 7:45 AM.
 Although our call center will be closed for regular business, we are still open for customers to report natural gas or electric emergencies anytime by calling 210-353-HELP (4357) or 1-800-870-1006.
 Online services may be conveniently accessed through Manage My Account (MMA).

 A portable generator can be an ideal secondary source of power––especially during power failures.
 But it can be dangerous if it’s not used appropriately.
 Before operating a generator, read the manual, make sure you understand it, and call a professional if you have any doubts.